Due diligence reporting tool

 How can I identify and manage my different client segments on your platform catering for their different needs?

-You can use our platform to execute and manage different client risk profiles segments into appropriate model portfolios and this can also be easily designated to a DFM.
-Additionally, you can implement and manage different segments of charging structures and our rich range of modifiable reporting supports this.
+You can use our platform to execute and manage different client risk profiles segments into appropriate model portfolios, and you can also easily designate to a DFM.
+Additionally, you can implement and manage different segments of charging structures, and our rich reporting suite supports this.

-What upfront, ongoing and summarised costs and charges information are you providing to help my clients?
+What upfront, ongoing, and summarised costs and charges information do you provide to help my clients?

-In compliance with MiFID II, we provide an annual statement of costs and charges to all clients, showing the breakdown and total cost of investment for each client.
-Charges will be displayed in percentage and monetary terms and the report can be shared directly with clients.
+We provide an annual statement of costs and charges to all clients, showing the breakdown and total cost of their investment .
+Charges will be displayed in both percentage and monetary terms and the report can be shared directly with clients.

 Can the costs and charges information be produced by the adviser on an ad hoc basis?